 They have to give accurate wait times and deal with impatient customers.

-Your host or hostess is also responsible for the appearance of the dining area.
+Your host is also responsible for the appearance of the dining area.
 If a table needs cleaning before guests can be seated, they may instruct someone to do it or they might do it themselves.

 Bartenders are a lot like waitstaff.
 They take drink orders, and may even take food orders, if you serve food at your bar.
 They make recommendations and keep an eye on customers to make sure they have everything they need.